BACHELOR OF FINE ARTS

-- Quality of education: We are the only program in Washington, D.C. accredited by the Council for Interior Design Accreditation (CIDA).
+- Quality of education: We are the only program in Washington, D.C., accredited by the Council for Interior Design Accreditation (CIDA).
 Programs accredited by CIDA adhere to a strict set of educational guidelines that are considered necessary to succeed in the profession.

-- Recognition: GW is the 9th highest-ranked national university that offers interior architecture.
+- Recognition: GW is the 10th highest-ranked national university that offers interior architecture.

 - Collaboration: GW has many diverse disciplines, creating the opportunity for cross-collaboration.
-Our students have worked on studio projects to design new spaces across the university, including the School of Media and Public Affairs, the Philosophy Department and the laboratories in the Biology Department.
+Our students have worked on studio projects to design new spaces across the university, including the School of Media and Public Affairs, the Philosophy Department and laboratories in the Biology Department.

-- Networking: We bring in professionals from the top architecture and interior design firms in D.C. for critiques, lectures, events, and to serve on our advisory board.
+- Networking: We bring in professionals from the top architecture and interior design firms in D.C. for critiques, lectures, events and to serve on our advisory board.
 Activities like these help our students make connections and find jobs.

 - International stage: Our professors are internationally-recognized design experts who bring their unique experiences and projects into the classroom.